bloominstituteoftechnology/mongo-bears/README.md

   createdOn: Mon Aug 14 2017 12:50:16 GMT-0700 (PDT) // Date, required, defaults to current date
 }
 ```

+### Generate Bear Model

+Use _mongoose_ to generate a _Bear_ model that can be used to perform operations on _Bear Documents_.
+Remember to export the model to make it available for importing into other parts of the application.

 ### Create API Endpoints